Bhuj: Culture

 Bhuj is a famous destination within India for observing the historic craftsmanship of the Kutch region, including the textile crafts of bandhni (tie-dye), embroidery, Rogan art and leatherwork.
 Artists of nearby villages bring their artwork for sale in 'Bhuj Haat', which is situated near Jubilee Ground.
-Locals often visit Hamirsar Lake for relaxation in natural surroundings.

-Bhuj is also famous for its regional cuisine, especially Pakvans, chikki, Kutchhi Dabeli, (a vegetarian burger made with mashed potato, cooked with masala curry and chutneys), and regional Gujarati sweets.

 Media and communications

 State-owned All India Radio has a local station in Bhuj which transmits various programmes.
 Local TV channels and newspapers are the most popular media.